Did you know that more than 13% of all fraud cases reported happened in nonprofits? Many of these frauds occur in the reimbursement process.

 With Fyle, your volunteers can track and report expenses from everyday apps like Slack, G-Suite, Office 365, and even SMS.
 This ensures the leadership and Finance teams have complete and real-time control overspending.

 With a significant paper trail gathered from past expenses, recording expenses on the accounting software pose the final challenge.
 To help combat this challenge, organizations can configure their expense software to sync with their accounting software.
 Integrations with accounting software ensure employee expense data is reported along with other income and operational expenses.

-Nonprofit expense reimbursement guidelines and enforcement
+Nonprofit travel and expense reimbursement guidelines

 Expense management software is almost worthless if there aren’t expense policies in place to control spending.
 Monitoring the levels of compliance and improving policies can help nonprofits in saving money.
 Additionally, it can help curb unnecessary spends and hidden costs.
 Though most organizations have their own set of policies to suit their needs and structure, a few guidelines hold true for most.

 Some nonprofits reimburse mileage expenses for employees while others don’t.
 If your organization does reimburse mileage expenses, it is best to follow the IRS guidelines for mileage reimbursements.
 Here, the mileage expenses are based on vehicle types.
 A best practice is to ensure that employees are aware of reimbursable categories.
 It also helps to specify the maximum reimbursable limits for all categories.
 An expense management software with real-time policy checks can help employees by determining whether a particular spend falls out of policy limits.